thearyadev/MSRF/README.md

   - globals
   - etc.
 - have custom logging return a log object, so that the log dump can be displayed on the screen, but also sent to the error log.
+- Test usage with Chrome Portable to allow for smaller package size.
+  - The total unzipped size of this program is ~700mb.
+Chrome is like 70% of that.
+Chrome Portable is significantly smaller than that.
+  - Currently unsure if it works with existing Chrome/Chromedriver applications, will be looking into this soon.

 ## Contributing